 Component Description (1) Volume button Controls speaker volume on the computer.
 (2) Battery light When AC power is connected: • White: The battery charge is greater than 90 percent.
 Amber: The battery charge is from 0 to 90 percent.
 Off: The battery is not charging.
 When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
 When the battery has reached a critical battery level, the battery light begins blinking rapidly.
 Off: The battery is not charging.
-(3) 4 USB Type-C power connector and Thunderbolt ports with HP Sleep and Charge (2) Connect an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connect and charge most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - and - Connect a display device that has a USB Type-C connector, providing DisplayPort output.
+(3) 4 USB Type-C power connector and ThunderboltTM ports with HP Sleep and Charge (2) Connect an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connect and charge most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - and - Connect a display device that has a USB Type-C connector, providing DisplayPort output.
 NOTE: Your computer may also support a Thunderbolt docking station.
 NOTE: Cables and/or adapters (purchased separately) may be required.
-(4) Λ Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(5) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
+(4) ноти HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
+(5) ss ← USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.